Kagaba123/alu-shell/io_redirections_and_filters/README.md

-## Script: 3-twofiles
+## Script: 4-lastlines
-This script displays the contents of the /etc/passwd file (user account information) and the /etc/hosts file (hostname to IP address mapping).
+This script displays the last 10 lines of the /etc/passwd file, which contains user account information.